stpica/Personal-Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Research fellow in the DG Economics, Statistics, and Research at the Bank of Italy.
-My work focuses on macroeconomics, and my fields of interest are monetary policy and household finance.
+I am a Research fellow at the Bank of Italy.
+My work focuses on macroeconomics, with a focus on monetary policy and household finance.

 <span> **Disclaimer:** </span> The views expressed on this website are my own and do not necessarily reflect those of the Bank of Italy or the Euro-system.